kallebelins/semantic-kernel-graph-docs/docs/api/state-and-serialization.md

     }
 }

-// Create checksum for integrity verification var checksum = graphState.CreateChecksum();
+// Compute a checksum for later verification var checksum = graphState.CreateChecksum();
 ```